QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 [a] = array;
 {% endhighlight %}

-But with objects you must surround the whole assignment in parenthsis...
+But with objects you must surround the whole assignment in parenthesis...

 {% highlight js %}
 var a;